MeijiTian/Spener/README.md

 python train.py
 ```

-The code will train the Spener to reconstuct a demo slice `./demo_data/demo_AAPM_slice.nii.gz` from AAPM dataset under the following conditions:
+The code will train the Spener to reconstruct a demo slice `./demo_data/demo_AAPM_slice.nii.gz` from the AAPM dataset under the following conditions:
 - 90 projection views
 - Normal dose settings ($I_0=10^6$)

 The training config file is `./config/demo_config.json`.
-The code will save the corresponding model weights and reconstruction results in each iterations in `./output`.
+The code will save the corresponding model weights and reconstruction results in each iteration in `./output`.

 ## Others